Pilgrimage and England's Cathedrals, Past and Present

-Pilgrimage and England's Cathedrals employed a ground-breaking combination of interdisciplinary perspectives and methodologies to identify and analyse the core dynamics of pilgrimage and sacred sites in England from the 11th to 21st centuries, assess the growing significance of English cathedrals as sacred/heritage sites today, and inform management of/public engagement with these iconic buildings.
+Funded by the AHRC, Pilgrimage and England's Cathedrals was a three-year project that employed a ground-breaking combination of interdisciplinary perspectives and methodologies to identify and analyse the core dynamics of pilgrimage and sacred sites in England from the 11th to 21st centuries.
+It sought to assess the growing significance of English cathedrals as sacred/heritage sites today and inform the management of public engagement with these iconic buildings.

 Set against the background of the worldwide growth of pilgrimage and increasing importance of sacred sites, the project's innovative approaches and timely research agenda also contributed substantially to the emerging field of Pilgrimage Studies.
 At the heart of this project was a new, wide-ranging analysis of the meaning and breadth of 'pilgrimage' and the role of sacred places past and present.
 Why did pilgrimage matter in the past and why does it still matter today?
 In exploring these issues, the project focused attention on the role of cathedrals: places where, uniquely, national and local history and identity, material culture and traditional and emerging religious practice can be encountered together.